jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Source: Tensorflow (2020)

 Note: This code snippet is from Tensorflow and shows how the fast signs are calculated.
 Therefore, first, the image is converted from a numpy array to a tensor format.
 The gradient tape operation records the gradients of functions.
 The loss is calculated by applying the loss function with the original label and the prediction as inputs.
-The derivative of the loss (gradients) are calculated with respect to the input image.
-Afterwards, the sign of the gradients are extracted.
-To apply the perturbations, the signs are multiplied by epsilon, a very small number to create the pixel change values.
+The derivatives of the loss (gradients) are calculated with respect to the input image.
+Afterwards, the signs of the gradients are extracted.
+To apply the perturbations, the signs are multiplied with epsilon, a very small number to create the pixel change values.
 Afterward, they are added to the original image.

 ---